GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 Once you've [initialized](https://cloud.google.com/sdk/docs/initializing) `gcloud` you can run and deploy your application using the defaults provided by the plugin.

-To see the generated documentation for goals and parameters, execute the
+To see the generated documentation for goals and parameters including default values, execute the
 following:

 ```bash